BFEdev/BFE.dev-solutions/problem/implement-array-prototype.flat_en.md

 Recursion is easy to come up with and easy to understand, after it is done we can start thinking about the improve it with memoization .etc, or try to come up with an iterative solution.
 Iteration approach is generally more performant since there is no recursion stack, but sometimes it is more tricky to get it right.

-A simple idea is we can flatten the array with depth=1 for multiple times.
+A simple idea is that we can flatten the array with depth=1 for multiple times.

 ```js
 function flat(arr, depth = 1) {